Everything We Know About the Tesla Semi

 Charging the Semi

-The Semi can run on sunlight because Tesla is rolling out solar-powered Megachargers and a guaranteed low electricity rate.
-The Megachargers will power up a Semi that is empty to 70% in 30 minutes.
+Tesla wants the Semi to go from empty to 70 percent in 30 minutes.
 That time is vital to note because, in most jurisdictions, drivers must stop every six hours for a 30-minute break.
 The company says that the Semi will have added 400 miles in half an hour, which can last another six hours.
 Additionally, these chargers will be at destinations that would allow owners to charge the Semi while it is being loaded or unloaded.

 Displays and Software